epsagon/jobs/Software Engineer.md

-**About Epsagon**
+# Software Engineer

-With more than $30 million in funding, we're on a mission to help development and operations teams detect, troubleshoot, and resolve issues within complex micro-services environments.
-We are looking for a senior software engineer with a strong passion for building customer-oriented  software that other engineers love using.
+We are looking for a software engineer with a strong passion for building customer-oriented software that other engineers love using.

-**The Role**
+## The Role

 - Unique opportunity to Join Epsagon's customer-focused engineering team, reporting directly to the group director
 - Build new features from design to production as well as extend existing components for high-scale distributed systems